 Mnqobi Ngubane and Klara Fischer contextualised the film within broader land struggles.
 They pointed out that approximately 8 million people have been evicted from white-owned farms, with many more eviction applications pending.
 These trends, they argued, reflect the determination of elites to block reform and preserve the status quo.
 Education was identified as a crucial arena for change: with 80% of students coming from rural areas, universities can prepare future advocates to analyze land struggles through gender, class, and other intersections.
 Plans for short courses on land tenancy for state officials were also presented as a step toward shifting the state from a blame-oriented to a support-oriented approach.
 The discussants criticised the state for treating citizens as customers rather than as the public they are meant to serve, tailoring services to elite interests.
 They also highlighted the difficulty of uniting land movements due to fragmentation, political co-optation, and a disaffected Black middle class more focused on individual advancement than collective struggle.
 Despite the constitutional promise of land reform, elites continue to benefit from “divide and conquer” tactics, preventing cohesive mobilization against persistent inequalities.

 Discussion In the discussion, participants reflected on the urgent need for unity in the land struggle, acknowledging that NGOs and civil society movements remain fragmented, a pattern rooted in colonial legacies and perpetuated by current government strategies.
-Concerns were raised about the role of the National Unity Government, where key portfolios such as Agriculture and Land Reform appear designed to entrench the status quo rather than advance meaningful change.
+Concerns were raised about the role of the current Government of National Unity (GNU) in South Africa, where key portfolios such as Agriculture and Land Reform appear designed to entrench the status quo rather than advance meaningful change.
 The Constitution’s prioritization of private property rights was also criticised as a mechanism that protects elites and slows restitution while allowing private property developers to profit.
 Debates also touched on the global dimension, with calls for solidarity in the form of legal and financial support for land claims.
 Participants stressed that the real threat is not “white genocide” but the structural genocide of poverty, poor nutrition, and dispossession.
 Discussions broadened the scope of struggles to include conservation, real estate, and expropriation, rejecting the notion of a rural-urban divide.
 Ideological clarity was seen as essential: participants argued that a politically weakened state has left people vulnerable to false narratives, such as claims that food production depends on white landowners.
 Without ideology and collective politics, they warned, the struggle risks being undermined by elites and populist figures.

 Panel 20.B Vulnerability to Viability (V2V) Transitions in Coastal Communities of Africa and Asia (double panel)